Epro Technologies

 Mixing Unit

-For operations that generate EPS scrap (from cutting waste, rejected blocks, or post-consumer recycling), a mixing unit allows ground scrap material to be blended back into virgin bead flow at ratios from 5% to 50%.
+For operations that generate EPS scrap (from cutting waste, rejected blocks, or post-consumer recycling), a mixing unit allows ground scrap material — from the EPS scrap recovery system — to be blended back into virgin bead flow at ratios from 5% to 50%.
 The mixed material is fed directly into the block form machine.
 This reclaims material that would otherwise be discarded, reduces raw material costs, and is standard practice across the EPS industry.
 The mixing unit is a straightforward dosing and blending device that integrates into the pneumatic transfer line upstream of the block mold.

 Discuss Your Block Molding Requirements